napari/napari/docs/plugins/first_plugin.md

 [installing miniconda][miniconda] and [creating a new environment with python][python_env].

-Even though your plugin does not need to directly depend on the `napari` package, and
-[should not depend on a specific Qt backend](best-practices-no-qt-backend), you will need a full installation of napari in your active Python environment to use and test your plugin.
+Even though plugins don't necessarily need to list `napari` as a direct dependency, and [should not depend on a specific Qt backend](best-practices-no-qt-backend), you will need a full installation of napari in your active Python environment to use and test your plugin.